emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Necromancer Abilities:__
-* __Rules:__
-  * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
-Spells must be learned from one of your spellbooks.
-  * __Soul Harvest:__ You may harvest 1 soul from a sentient entity that has died within twenty four hours.
-  * __Learning Spells:__ New spells or techniques are obtained by leveling up or by finding spellbooks or scrolls in the world.
-A spellbook may contain a specific spell, or a maximum spell tier.
-Spellbooks with a maximum spell tier contain one spell of your choice from the spellbooks that you can learn from with a tier up to the spellbook's maximum spell tier.
-  * __Soul Based Magic:__ To fuel your magic, you use the concentrated essence of life, which you are able to harvest from the dead.
-These "souls" are stored in your soul jar until they are expended on a spell or by an ability.
-At that time, they escape to the hereafter.
-* __Spellbooks:__
-  * __The Macabre Manual:__ You are able to learn spells from the Macabre Manual.
 * __Choices:__
   * __Spell Choice:__ At the start of your journey, you know 2 extra tier zero spells.
-  * __Vegan:__ At the start of your journey you may choose to become a 'vegan.'
-Deduct 1 point from your vitality and strength, and add 2 to your charisma.
-As a vegan, you swear not to harvest souls from the innocent, but increase the time limit on Mortal Coil to once per month.
-* __General Abilities:__
-  * __Mortal Coil:__ Once every week, you must consume a soul.
-If you do not, your body begins to rot away, causing fear and horror in those who see you.
-  * __Tier Zero Spells:__ You have achieved a basic knowledge of the arcane, and may now learn tier zero spells from any of your spellbooks.
-* __Starting Items:__
-  * __Soul Jar:__ You have a soul jar, which produces 1d6 souls each day at midnight, the jar can produce 2 souls at maximum.
-Your soul jar is capable of holding 20 souls at maximum.

 __Level 0 Necromancer__